VTS Services

 Aniva Bay VTS of the FSUE "Rosmorport" Sakhalin Branch 16 74 (67 reserve) Aniva-traffic

-Port state control inspection FGBI “AMP of Sakhalin, Kurils and Kamchatka” (Seaport of Korsakov) 16 13 Radio-3
+Port state control inspection FSBI “AMP of Sakhalin, Kurils and Kamchatka” (Seaport of Korsakov) 16 13 Radio-3

-Port state control inspection FGBI “AMP of Sakhalin, Kurils and Kamchatka” (Seaport of Prigorodnoye) 16 13 (69 reserve) Prigorodnoye-radio-3
+Port state control inspection FSBI “AMP of Sakhalin, Kurils and Kamchatka” (Seaport of Prigorodnoye) 16 13 (69 reserve) Prigorodnoye-radio-3

 Radio communications not related to the safety of navigation and the regulation of traffic, as well as for communication between coast correspondents on the above mentioned channels are prohibited.